-The peculiar thing is that advisers know this, yet ignore it.
-They spend a significant part of their resources on getting new clients knowing that the future earnings are far more valuable than any historic income streams.
-Their eagerness to purchase another advisers business is more often driven by the latent opportunities that business presents for them to create new revenue.
+The peculiar thing is that advisers know this, yet often ignore it.
+They spend a significant part of their resources on getting new clients even while knowing that the future earnings are far more valuable than short term earnings potential.
+Consequently there is a tendency across the industry for spending on advertising and lead generation tactics rather than investing in future revenue streams.

 Even many of the advisers who invest in good data management and have a very capable CRM system use it only to manage their workflow with a client when a piece of advice is being provided.
 So even many proficient and diligent professionals are not maximising the opportunity that good data management presents.

 Certainly the CRM system can help manage workflow, which creates efficiency and reduces business risk as it enhances the probability of providing fully compliant advice processes.

 Typically though advisory businesses are poor at collecting all valuable data while they are managing the advice process.
 Sure they capture data in forms, and then scan and keep the forms electronically in the CRM record – but those documents are usually not searchable content and the key information that will help you understand the clients needs and objectives is not captured in a useful method.

 While it is good that information is collected and stored, it is rarely understood in any meaningful sense, and its worth is therefore negligible in terms of assessing future opportunities, or building deeper relationships with clients and unlocking other revenue opportunities.